babelsociety/website/content/blog/in-depth-economy/index.md

 This madness is dismantled in Babel, because we removed its main ingredients by making everything free.
 This single fundamental change is enough to remove profits, exclusiveness and struggle to acquire a product, rendering consumerism meaningless.

 We can go back to a more humane and sustainable mode of consumption, one where products are just a way to achieve a greater goal, rather than the goal itself.
-Mindful consumption ensures that people get just what they need to live a meaningful life, now life experiences are much more important than mundane objects.
+Mindful consumption ensures that people get just what they need to live a meaningful life, making life experiences much more important than mundane objects.

 Consumption and production are the face of the same medal, hence mindful consumption ensures that we only need to produce those products that makes sense, reducing waste.
 It is yet another virtuous cycle.

 ## Production

-We mentioned that economy main objective is to satisfy the desires of people in the best possible way. **It is always desire that drives production**, and who's better than ourselves to satisfy our own desires?
+We mentioned that economy main objective is to satisfy the desires of people in the best possible way.
+Indeed, there is no reason to produce something nobody cares for. **It is always desire that drives production**, and who's better than ourselves to satisfy our own desires?

 In Babel more than in other societies, there is an emphasis on *acting* upon what we want, while society support us to make it happen.
 It naturally follows that **all production is in the direct hand of each person**.